 A written or electronic communication sent to 25 or fewer retail investors within a 30-day period is considered correspondence.
-This typically includes personal letters, e-mails, or letters sent to small groups of investors.
-Due to the small audience size, correspondence is low on FINRA’s watch list.
-Accordingly, correspondence is not required to be filed* with FINRA and does not require any internal pre-approval by a principal (supervisor).
-Regardless, correspondence should be actively monitored by the firm and is always subject to review by FINRA**.
+This typically includes personal letters, emails, or messages sent to small groups of investors.

 *Filing with FINRA essentially means sending them a copy of the communication.
 This provides easy access to the communication in case the regulators are suspicious or receive an investor complaint.